 Military duty often requires the service member to be away from home for periods ranging from 24-hour duty assignments to temporary assignments of weeks to months for training or duty, and to extended deployments for training or combat operations.
 Although the immediate impact of such absences on your child with autism may vary from almost calamitous to barely noticeable, you can do some things to help mitigate the effect, including:

-- Create a “Countdown Calendar” with your son or daughter to mark the days until one parent or the other is to be deployed.
+- Create a “Countdown Calendar” with your child to mark the days until one parent or the other is to be deployed.
 Although not always possible, include subsequent dates on the calendar for emails, phone calls, and the eventual return.
 Reverse the process when a parent deploys and create a “Homecoming Calendar” to mark the time until the deployed parent returns.

 - Create a series of short videos of the soon-to-be deployed parent and show them to your child on a regular basis.

-- To the extent possible, work with your son or daughter with autism to take advantage of electronic media (such as e-mail or Skype®) to stay in touch with his or her deployed parent.
+- To the extent possible, work with your child with autism to take advantage of electronic media (such as e-mail or Skype®) to stay in touch with their deployed parent.

 - Encourage siblings, extended family members or even neighbors too, at times, fill in for the deployed parent (e.g., during a trip to the doctor.)